 - It is compulsory for all drivers to contribute to SOCSO.
 You may find all the required information and sign-up online at this link.

 - Contribution payment can pay by monthly from as low as RM13.10 or yearly RM157.70.

-- All e-hailing vehicles must have an e-Hailing add-on endorsement to its insurance policy.
+- All e-hailing vehicles must have an e-Hailing coverage in its insurance policy.